Characterization of the Pareto social choice correspondence

+Continue in this fashion, for each alternative $t$ that \#1 ranks above $w$. \ For each alternative we find a contradiction from a height argument or we learn that for everyone other than \#1 that alternative is ranked below $w$. \ This procedure stops in only a very few possible ways.

+\qquad (1) If some alternative $t$ ranked above $w$ by \#1 is chosen and someone else has $t$ ranked above $w$, then we move $t$ around in ways that lead to a height argument contradicting $H(G)=k$. \ In particular this has to happen if $H(G)-1>m-H(G)$.

+\qquad (2) If $H(G)-1=m-H(G)$ and we haven't run into a contradiction from a height argument, then every $i>1$ has all of $\{a,b,...,c\}$ ranked below $w$ and everything in $\{d,...,e\}$ ranked above $w$ with everyone ranking $w$ in position $k$. \ Then \#2's top, say $d$, will be ranked above $w$ by someone else (when $n\geq 3$; the case $n=2$ can be dealt with straightforwardly) and then an argument like that for $a$ will lead to a contradiction of $H(G)=k$.

+\qquad (3) If $H(G)-1<m-H(G)$ and no inconsistency had been found,\ raise $a$ up to just below $w$ for some $i>1$. \ Next lower $a$ to just above $w$ for \#1 as before; at each step in this process, alternative $a$ is ranked above all of $\{b,...,c\}$ by individual $i$ and ranked above all of $\{w,d,...,e\} $ for \#1, so $a$ always remains Pareto optimal.
+Since, for \#1, $a$ appears above the $k$th rank, it can not be chosen or $H(G)=k$ would be violated.
+Finally apply a height argument. \ \ \ \ $\square $

-Regarding the need for each condition, Example 9 shows a rule other than $ G_{P}$ satisfying all conditions of Theorem 4 except strong stability.
-A rule other than $G_{P}$ satisfying all conditions of Theorem 4 except Pareto is:\ $G (u) =X$ for all profiles $u$.
-Finding such rules for the other three conditions is considerably harder because strong stability is such a powerful condition.
+Regarding the need for each condition, Example 9 shows a rule different from $G_{P}$ satisfying all conditions of Theorem 4 except strong stability.
+A rule different from $G_{P}$ satisfying all conditions of Theorem 4 except Pareto is:\ $G(u)=X$ for all profiles $u$.
+For tops-in consider the next example.